jankrepl/jankrepl.github.io/_posts/2018-06-30-symbolic-regression.md

 $$
 {% endraw %}

 Even though this formulation is extremely impractical it clearly demonstrates one important thing: the prediction is just a result of applying basic mathematical operations on the input features.
-Specifically, these operations are addition, multiplication and compostion.
+Specifically, these operations are addition, multiplication and composition.
 In other words, we combine a bunch of **symbolical expressions representing mathematical operations** and hope to get the right prediction.

 Here is the twist though.
 With neural networks, one tries to find the optimal values of all the *w*'s and *b*'s  such that a certain loss function is minimized.
 However, another idea is to fix all the *w*'s and *b*'s and just alter the symbolic expression iteself!
 Or in other words, change the functional form of the approximator.
 That is exactly what **symbolic regression** is about.
 The altering can naturally have two forms.
 You can either add new symbolic expressions (mathematical operations) or remove some of the existing ones.